 And Now your perfectly cooked Picanha is ready to enjoy and dinner is served.

-Was it good? …of course it was deliciou, it was a steak cook sous vide. duh.
+Was this Sous Vide Picanha any good? …of course, it was delicious, it was a steak cook sous vide.
 Was it the best steak I have ever had?
 No. It was not.
 Im not ready to put Picanha up there as my queen yet but I wont give up on her.
 After all, this was only a packaged cut at my secondary meat market so the quality may not have been amazing.
 But still, it was very good.
 So tender and juicy.
 Full of flavor and that fat cap crisped up well.
 Would def recommend you give it a shot.
 I will be giving it another go.

 Thank you for checking us out.
 Now go ahead and try this one!
 You’ll love it.
 And when you do, go ahead and drop me a comment and tell me how it went, I want to know!
 If you enjoyed this, check out our social media’s and go ahead and share this blog with a friend.
 If you want to be the first to see our new cooks, subscribe to the blog through the bottom of this page.
 See ya next time!

 Equipment List Links:

 Vacuum Sealer: Anova Vacuum Sealer

 Vacuum Seal Bags: Anova Pre Cut Vacuum Sealer Bags

 Vacuum Seal Rolls: Anova Rolls Vacuum Sealer bags